antonhalim/oo-reddit-api-consumption-bk-002-public/README.md

 Retrieve the Reddit hash in a `pry` or `irb` session and play with it interactively.
 (If you play around with it in irb, make sure to `require` the `json` and `rest_client` gems!
 Otherwise, you will get errors about JSON and RestClient.)
-All your code will be placed in a Ruby script, but playing with the hash in irb is a useful tool when getting to know a complex data structure.
+All your code will be placed in two Ruby classes, but playing with the hash in irb is a useful tool when getting to know a complex data structure.

 We want to generate an HTML page that excludes all posts that are NSFW (not safe for work).